 Australia is home to more than 300 ancestries and more than 200 spoken languages.
 In fact, about 21% of Australians reported speaking a language other than English at home.
 Owing to this, Australia can proudly call itself a multicultural nation, in more ways than one.
 From food to culture to languages to religions, there is a beautiful blend of nationalities, here in Australia.

 The stress and fear that COVID-19 has brought about, caused many Asian migrants to suffer overt racism and inequality.
-A survey conducted by Think tank per capita and the Asian Australian Alliance between April and June 2020 brought out some astonishing results.
-Nearly 400 people with Asian backgrounds responded to it and more than 35% cited racial abuse in the form of slurs or name-calling.
+A survey was conducted by Think tank per capita.
+The Asian Australian Alliance also participated in the survey between April and June 2020.
+It brought out some astonishing results.
+Nearly 400 people with Asian backgrounds responded.
+More than 35% of them cited racial abuse in the form of slurs or name-calling.
 Unfortunately, the pandemic has further deepened the seeds of inequality for millions of Asian migrants living in Australia.
 This is even more prominent in the temporary and migrant workers cohort, who are already suffering from insecure work.

 If you support anti-racism and social equity in Australia, donate to All Together Now– Australia’s only anti-racism organisation.